 The Audiology & Speech-Language Pathology Interstate Compact (ASLP-IC) is a cooperative agreement enacted into law by participating states to facilitate the interstate practice of audiology and speech-language pathology while maintaining public protection.
 The compact is operational when 10 states have enacted the compact language into law, and a Commission then serves as the administrative body to manage the compact.
 Compact privilege refers to the authorization granted by a remote state to allow a licensee from another state to practice as an audiologist (or speech-language pathologist) in the remote state under that state’s laws and rules.
 The practice of audiology occurs in the member state where the patient/client/student is located at the time of the patient/client/student encounter.
 The audiologist has a home state of license which is the licensee’s primary state of residence.

-Twenty states have passed legislation to adopt the ASLP-IC: Alabama, Colorado, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Nebraska, New Hampshire, North Carolina, Ohio, Oklahoma, Tennessee, Utah, West Virginia, and Wyoming.
+Twenty seven states have passed legislation to adopt the ASLP-IC: Alabama, Arkansas, Colorado, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Utah, Virginia, Washington, West Virginia, and Wyoming.
 The compact requires a minimum of 10 states, so the ASLP-IC is operational.

 Earlier this year, the Audiology and Speech-Language Pathology Compact Commission formed.
 The Commission is composed of one audiologist and one speech-language pathologist from each participating state.
 The Commission will direct implementation of the compact and provide ongoing oversight.